broadfootmi/midi-learning/readme.md

 Play around with it and see if you can recognize the tune!
 Then you might be interested in further reading; see recommendations below.

 # Guide
 MIDI Creatures are little songs.
-They evolve from a random collection of notes into a desired pre-determined tune.
+They evolve from a random collection of notes into the desired tune.

 ![screenshot](/docs/app_guide.png)